-Use Parking Requirement Notes each caregiver, employee, and doctor on-site at any one time.
+Use Parking Requirement Notes Residential Care, Senior 1 space for every 7 residents plus 1 for each live-in caregiver.
+Facilities serving more than 15 residents shall also provide 1 space for each caregiver, employee, and doctor on-site at any one time.
 SRO 0.5 spaces per unit Emergency Shelters 1 per 500 sq. ft. of floor area.
 Transitional and Supportive Housing Subject to parking requirements of the same residential type.